pbsugg/http1.x-server/README.md

 When you formulate your request message in netcat, use the following [request headers](http://en.wikipedia.org/wiki/List_of_HTTP_header_fields#Request_fields):

- * Host
+ * Host (we don't have a domain, our server is 127.0.0.1:2000)
  * User-Agent

 Finally, if a client requests any resource other than the two we're making available, send a response indicating that [we don't have it](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
 Hint, this won't be a `200 OK`.

+When you're finished you should be able to:

+ * Request `/welcome`
+ * Request `/profile`
+ * Request `/foobarbaz` and get an appropriate response indicating the resource can't be found

 ### Better tools

 By now you're probably tired of typing stuff into `nc`.
 Let's look at some better tools we can use now that we understand the fundamentals of the HTTP protocol.

-When (and only when) you are able to successfully request your two resources from the server with `nc`, check out the two tools below.
+When (and only when) you are able to successfully request your two resources (plus the 404) from the server with `nc`, check out the two tools below.

 #### curl